 "Punk is an irrepressible attitude.
 It brought an anti-establishment, raw freshness to music, art, and style.
 It was about change, the idea that people should question authority and take action themselves." - Janette Beckman.

-Photo © Janette Beckman.
+Photo © Janette Beckman, all rights reserved.

 The Islington Twins

-Her first photo to appear in The Face was of Chuka and Dubem Okonkwo, also known as the Islington Twins.
-They were always impeccably dressed in a mod/rudeboy style, and were well respected.
-The twins were known for hanging around “The Bar” outside Highbury and Islington Station.
+Her first photograph to appear in The Face was of Chuka and Dubem Okonkwo, also known as the Islington Twins.
+Always impeccably dressed in a mod and rudeboy style, they were widely respected figures on the scene.
+The twins were often found hanging around The Bar outside Highbury and Islington Station.

 Ska

-Beckman first met them when she was still teaching.
-She popped out during lunchtime to go to the pub, where she spotted them fully kitted out in matching ska uniforms.
-She just had to take their picture.
-A few years later, when she showed the photograph to Nick Logan of “The Face,” he wanted to feature them in the first issue.
-She tracked them down again, conducted an interview, and arranged for another photo shoot.
+Beckman first met them while she was still teaching.
+She stepped out during her lunch break to go to the pub, where she spotted them fully kitted out in matching ska uniforms and felt compelled to take their photograph.
+A few years later, when she showed the image to Nick Logan of The Face, he wanted to feature it in the magazine’s first issue.
+Beckman tracked the twins down again, conducted an interview, and arranged a second photo shoot.

-Photo © Janette Beckman.
+Photo © Janette Beckman, all rights reserved.

 New York

-Photo © Janette Beckman.
+Photo © Janette Beckman, all rights reserved.

-Photo © Janette Beckman.
+Photo © Janette Beckman, all rights reserved.

-Photo © Janette Beckman.
+Photo © Janette Beckman, all rights reserved.

-Photo © Janette Beckman.
+Photo © Janette Beckman, all rights reserved.

-All Images © Janette Beckman, all rights reserved.
+Photo © Janette Beckman, all rights reserved.

 Keep up to date with Janette’s latest work via her website and Instagram page.